argoproj-labs/argocd-image-updater/docs/basics/authentication.md

 When executing on Kubernetes, the script to be executed must exist in the Image Updater container's file system.
-You can either mount the script from a config map, or use an init container to copy it.
+You can either mount the script from a configmap, or use an init container to copy it.
 Make sure that the script is executable.

 For example, if above script would exist at `/usr/local/bin/creds.sh`, it